 Best Lantern for Camping Parties

 Goal Zero Torch 500

 The Torch 500 is lightweight, compact, and incredibly versatile.
-The ruggedized body is about the size of a traditional household flashlight, but the IP67 rating means it’s resistant to drops, dust, and shakes, plus it’s water-resistant to a depth of one meter for up to half an hour.
-The 500-lumen output is usable as a focused flashlight beam or a broad lantern-style pattern that’s perfect for campsite tasks.
+The ruggedized body is about the size of a traditional household flashlight, but the IP67 rating means it’s resistant to drops, dust, and shakes as well.
+Plus, it's water-resistant to a depth of one meter for up to half an hour.
+The 500-lumen output is also usable as a focused flashlight beam or a broad lantern-style pattern that’s perfect for campsite tasks.
 The coolest part is that it’s both solar and USB-C rechargeable.

 Best Solar Camping Light

 The best camping lantern is the one that never dies.
 MPowerd’s inflatable Luci Outdoor 2.0 solar camp lantern is lightweight, ultra-packable, and charges in just seven hours.
 The cool white LEDs put out a relaxing 70 lumens.
 String a few around basecamp, and you’ll have more than enough light for everyday tasks and relaxing by the fire pit.
 It’s a steal at less than $25 retail.

 Snowpeak Hozuki Lantern

 We absolutely love the simplicity, clean design, and superior functionality of this battery-powered Hozuki Lantern.
 One of its coolest features is the "candle mode," which interplays between ambient winds and sounds to create a soft flickering glow.
 And when the surrounding space falls silent, the lantern automatically shifts into an energy-saving "sleep mode."